sasiprasanth/firstrepo/README.md

 # Word Segmentation in Sanskrit Using Energy Based Models

-This is the repo containing the codes, training-data and testing-data for word segmentation in sanskrit using energy based models (ebms)
+This is the repo containing the codes, training-data and testing-data for word segmentation in sanskrit using energy based model (EBM)

 ## Getting Started